Contents

 Shortcomings:

-• Feature implementation speed is slower than most competitors
+- Feature implementation speed is slower than most of its competitors

-• Different storage types may not be compatible with each other, such as the S3 storage and the extensible storage
+- Different storage types may not be compatible with each other, such as S3 storage and extensible storage

-• A limited number of support calls per year
+- The number of support calls per year is limited

 Pricing:

-• Asigra’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a demo showcase.
+- Asigra’s pricing information is not publicly available on their official website, meaning the only way to obtain such information is by contacting the company directly for a demo showcase.

 Customer reviews (original spelling):